 It’s no secret: we have a complicated legal system.
 Luckily, however, the process following an arrest is relatively straightforward.
 First, the arresting officer will transport the arrestee to a police station for booking and processing.

 Next, the detainee will travel to jail until they appear before a judge.
-In state cases, the judge will formally charge the defendant, set a court date, and set a bail amount.
+In-state cases, the judge will formally charge the defendant, set a court date, and set a bail amount.
 In federal cases, the judge will hold a hearing before deciding whether or not to offer bail.
-When the judge decides bail is an option, they will then set the bail amount according to several factors.
+When the judge decides a bail is an option, they will then set the bail amount according to several factors.

-Technically speaking, a bail is simply a promise; in this case, bail is the promise to appear at the specified court date.
+Technically speaking, bail is simply a promise; in this case, bail is the promise to appear at the specified court date.
 However, for criminal charges, bail bonds secure that promise.